paulbradshaw/Rintro/10morethings.md

 XML files can be found on the [Food Standards Agency inspections API](http://ratings.food.gov.uk/open-data/en-GB).

+A tutorial on using the package to grab an XML file [can be found on R-Bloggers here](https://www.r-bloggers.com/r-and-the-web-for-beginners-part-ii-xml-in-r/)

 ## 5. Add comments

 It's always a good idea to add comments to your code: partly so you can understand it later, but largely so that others can understand it if they need to.
 One of the main selling points of R is that it allows you to show your workings, so having comments that explain that is going to be just as important as the code itself.